ilabdsf/ff2sixel/README.md

 over SSH.
 Sixel-capable terminal is required, such as [mlterm]:
 ![mlterm displaying png](mlterm.png)

 [kmiya's sixel] was used as a reference.
-Its license is an unformal version of unlicense and does not demand acknowledgement, but it is worth mentioning in any case.
+Its license is an informal version of unlicense and does not demand acknowledgement, but it is worth mentioning in any case.